sonatype/docker-nexus-iq-server/README.md

 Further, you can [customize parts of the default config.yml settings by using Java system properties](https://help.sonatype.com/iqserver/configuring/advanced-server-configuration) defined inside the environment variable.

-Example: To customize the HTTP proxy server that IQ Server will use to make outbound requests:
+Example: To customize the logging level that IQ Server will use:

 ```
 $ docker run -d -p 8070:8070 -p 8071:8071 --name nexus-iq-server -e \
-  JAVA_OPTS="-Ddw.proxy.hostname=proxy.example.com -Ddw.proxy.port=8888" sonatype/nexus-iq-server
+  JAVA_OPTS="-Ddw.logging.level=TRACE" sonatype/nexus-iq-server
 ```

 ## Persistent Data